-In 2019, the Company entered into a sale and purchase agreement with PetroNor E&P Limited ("PetroNor"), an exploration & production oil and gas company listed on the Oslo Axess, to divest all outstanding shares in its fully owned subsidiaries Pan-Petroleum Services Holding BV and Pan-Petroleum Nigeria Holding BV (together referred to as "Divested Subsidiaries") for an upfront consideration consisting of the allotment and issue of new PetroNor shares with a fixed value of USD 10 million (the "Share Consideration") plus a revised contingent consideration agreed in December 2020 of up to USD 16.67 million based on future gas production volumes.
-PetroNor has an option to pay a portion of the Share Consideration in cash.

-Following agreement to sell the Divested Subsidiaries, the Group's interest in such subsidiaries have also been designated as Assets held for sale as of 31 December 2019.
-See Note 13: Discontinued Operations and assets held for sale.
+In 2019, the Company entered into a sale and purchase agreement with PetroNor E&P Limited ("PetroNor"), an exploration & production oil and gas company listed on the Oslo Axess, to divest all outstanding shares in its fully owned subsidiaries Pan-Petroleum Services Holding BV and Pan-Petroleum Nigeria Holding BV (together referred to as "Divested Subsidiaries") as described in Note 14: Discontinued Operations.
+Following agreement to sell the Divested Subsidiaries, the Group's interest in such subsidiaries were designated as Assets held for sale as of 31 December 2019.
+The transaction completed on 13 July 2022 at which time the Group derecognised the assets and liabilities of the Divested Subsidiaries at the carrying amounts.

 At the date of designation for held for sale during 2019, an assessment was made to determine the fair value of the assets and liabilities of the Divested Subsidiaries.
 As a result, based on fair value less costs to sell principle, a reversal of historical impairment charges of USD 8 million on account of Aje has been made.
-A further assessment was made in 2021 resulting in a further reversal of USD 8 million historical impairment charge was made to carrying value of the Divested Subsidiaries.
-The impairment reversals has been allocated in proportion of pre- reversal carrying value of licence and exploration assets and production assets and equipment.
+Further assessments were made in 2021 and 2022 resulting in a further reversal of USD 8 million and USD 1.2 million respectively of historical impairment charges to carrying value of the Divested Subsidiaries.
+The impairment reversals has been allocated in proportion of pre-reversal carrying value of licence and exploration assets and production assets and equipment.